meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

   - haskell
 ---

 Property-based testing is a technique where you make assertions about a system's output with respect to its input.
-For example, if the input to a system is two numbers, property-based testing could assert that the output of the system should be the sum of these numbers.
-This type of testing frees you from having to come up with input data. instead, you define relationships between the system's input and output.
+For example, if the input to a system (a function, a server, etc) is two numbers, property-based testing could assert that the output of the system should be the sum of these numbers.
+This type of testing frees you from having to come up with input data.
+Instead, you define relationships between the system's input and output.
 Then the test runner verifies that the relationships hold.

 Stateful property-based testing (SPBT) is used when the system under test retains a state.
 This is the case, for example, when the system is a database or a queue or a file.
 If I write an entry to a database and then list all entries in the database, I would expect the entry I wrote to be part of the list.
 That is a *stateful* property of the database.